Accurate method for ultralight axion CMB and matter power spectra: Effective Method for s

 To address the implicitness of Eq.\,(\ref{eq:auxiliary_conditions}), we iterate the construction of $\varphi_{c, s}$ and $H^\ETA$ from a starting guess of $H=H^\ETA$ until convergence in Eq.\,(\ref{eq:auxiliary_conditions}) and Eq.\,(\ref{eq:ETAHubble}) is achieved (see Appendix~\ref{app:ETA_construction} for details).
 This iteration, new to our approach, is not a significant correction for the case when the \ULA s are themselves gravitationally insignificant compared with other matter components at the switch \cite{Passaglia:2022bcr} but always removes the leading order oscillation in $H$ regardless.

 We show the resulting evolution of $\rho_\ax^\ETA$ and $H^\ETA$ in Fig.~\ref{fig:background_ETA}.
 In this section alone, we take the \ETA\ at multiple but discrete switch times (red dots) to illustrate the dependence on $m/H_*$.
-Consequently the initial field value $\phi_\ini$ is also taken to be the same for all $m/H_*$ switch values and defined so that $m/H_*=100$ gives the correct final density $\Omega_\ax h^2$.
-In the final \ourcode\ method, there is only a single $m/H_*$ corresponding to the switch to \EFA\ and $\phi_\ini$ is defined by its value.
+Consequently, the initial field value $\phi_\ini$ is also taken to be the same for all $m/H_*$ switch values and defined so that $m/H_*=100$ gives the correct final density $\Omega_\ax h^2$ even though the other $m/H_*$ choices would then not exactly hit this value.
+In the final \ourcode\ method, there is only a single $m/H_*$ corresponding to the switch to \EFA\ and a single methodology afterwards.
+Specifically, for \ourcode\ the corresponding value of $\phi_\ini$ is determined by bisecting an initial range until convergence to the desired final $\Omega_\ax h^2$ is obtained (see Appendix \ref{sec:constraint} for the impact of this improvement).

 The advantage of this algorithm is that $H^{\rm ETA}$ always gives the effective time-averaged expansion rate regardless of the particular phase at which the switch catches the KG oscillations (see Fig.~\ref{fig:background_ETA}).
 The design of this procedure introduces a discontinuity between $H$ and $H^{\rm ETA}$ at the switch to \EFA.
 Other approaches demand continuity in $\rho_\ax$ between KG and \EFA\ and therefore $H$ but notice that no condition can provide continuity in both $\rho_\ax$ and $p_\ax$ simultaneously.
 Pressure discontinuities cause spurious Jeans oscillations in the perturbations as we discuss in Appendix~\ref{app:EFAvars_and_quasistatic}.
 Our approach also avoids the problem that the oscillations relative to \ETA\ in $\rho_\ax$ only decay as ${\cal O}(H/m)$, which would cause relatively large errors in the continuous $\rho_\ax$ approach.